-A minimum of 3 of the following communication methods (narrow and/or broad target) will be utilized to notify members or property owners regarding proposed vegetation management work (including herbicides).
+A minimum of 3, or until successful contact is made, of the following communication methods (narrow and/or broad target) will be utilized to notify members and/or property owners regarding proposed vegetation management work (including herbicides).
 Listed in no specific order.